The HyperTexts

 had said.
 Since the Bible contains contradictory statements which cannot be

-reconciled (for instance the book of Judges says God hardened David's heart to
+reconciled (for instance the book of Judges says that God hardened David's heart to

-take a census, while the book of Chronicles says Satan hardened his heart to
+take a census, while the book of Chronicles says that it was Satan who hardened

 take the same census), people who look to the Bible for guidance must still